Jean-Jacques d'Ortous de Mairan: Experiment on circadian rhythms in plants

 order of the phenomena of true day & true night."

-These results may have gone unnoticed had his colleague, Marchant, not published them for de Mairan.
+These results may have gone unnoticed had his colleague, Jean Marchant, not published them for de Mairan.
 Alternatively, it may be that de Mairan simply was not available to present this work himself.
 It was quite common at the time, when travels were slow, for one scientist to present the work of another.
 Whatever the case, this rather obscure one-page contribution by a prolific and highly respected academician did stand the test of time.
 It is by far the most if not the only paper by de Mairan which is still quoted in the current scientific literature (bar purely historical reviews).
 When describing his work with eclosion rhythms in his Drosophila models or the rhythmic running activity of mice, founder of modern chronobiology, Colin Pittendrigh, recognised the work of Jean-Jacques d'Ortous de Mairan.